elephantscale/es-training-new/cybersecurity-common/slides/Security_Design.md

      - DevSecOps assumes continuous testing

- * Tiger teams are testing teams designed to act like an attacker and defeat the organization’s security measures
+ * Tiger teams are testing teams designed to act like an attacker and defeat the organization's security measures

      - Also referred to as red teams